Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Wheat growing and shipping

 The rise of Māori agriculture was rapid between 1830 and the 1850s.
 Most of the coastal shipping in the North Island was under Māori ownership, and a large proportion of the food sold locally and exported to Australia was grown by Māori.
 By the 1850s wheat growing had become widespread throughout the North Island and Māori were building dam- or water-operated flour mills throughout the country.
-Between 1846 and 1860, 37 flour mills were built for Māori owners in the Auckland province alone.
+Between 1846 and 1860, 37 flour mills were built for Māori owners in Auckland province alone.

 Reliance on Māori